-The USAID/Georgia Restoring Efficiency to Agriculture Production (REAP) project (2013-2018) was an enterprise development program that increased income and employment in rural areas by delivering firm-level investment and tailored technical assistance to Georgian agribusinesses.
-Since October 2013, REAP increased private investment and commercial finance in the agriculture sector by $37.5 million, mitigated risks for rural agribusinesses, upgraded farmers’ agricultural and technical skills, and expanded commercially sustainable linkages between service providers, producers, and processors.
+The USAID/Georgia Restoring Efficiency to Agriculture Production (REAP) activity was a five-year (2013-2018), $19.5 million enterprise development activity that increased income and employment in rural areas by delivering firm-level investment and tailored technical assistance to Georgian agribusinesses.
+Since October 2013, REAP increased private investment and commercial finance in the agriculture sector by $37.5 million, mitigated risks for rural agribusinesses, upgraded farmers’ agricultural and technical skills and expanded commercially sustainable linkages between service providers, producers and processors.

-- SME Development in the Agriculture Sector: By utilizing its $6 million grant fund, REAP has partnered with 70 agribusinesses to launch profit centers that provide input supply, services, technical trainings, and commercial markets to smallholders.
-REAP’s investment portfolio, consisting primarily of Farm Service Centers (FSCs) and Machinery Service Centers (MSCs), created over 2,000 new rural jobs, provided over $18 million in new cash markets, trained over 200,000 smallholders, and generated new gross sales of over $182 million.
+- Small and Medium Enterprise (SME) Development in the Agriculture Sector: By utilizing its $6 million grant fund, REAP partnered with 70 agribusinesses to launch profit centers that provide input supply, services, technical trainings and commercial markets to smallholders.
+REAP’s investment portfolio, consisting primarily of Farm Service Centers (FSCs) and Machinery Service Centers (MSCs), created over 2,000 new rural jobs, provided over $18 million in new cash markets, trained over 200,000 smallholders and generated new gross sales of over $182 million.

-- Technical Assistance Program: To ensure the sustainability of REAP investments and bolster the capacity of Georgia’s agriculture sector, the project worked closely with its partners to deliver demand-driven, customized technical assistance in collaboration with the private sector to improve competitiveness, increase sales, and foster professional development.
+- Implemented Technical Assistance Program: To ensure the sustainability of REAP investments and bolster the capacity of Georgia’s agriculture sector, the activity worked closely with its partners to deliver demand-driven, customized technical assistance in collaboration with the private sector to improve competitiveness, increase sales and foster professional development.
 REAP also supported non-grantees—enterprises that did not meet the competitive benchmarks to receive matching grants—by providing capacity-building consulting through local BSPs and International STTA on a 50-50 cost-shared basis to increase access to funding.

-- Gender: REAP ensured inclusive enterprise development and involved men, women, and youth in its activities.
+- Focused on Gender: REAP ensured inclusive enterprise development and involved men, women and youth in its activities.
 All C1 grant applicants were required to present a gender integration strategy as part of their proposals.
-REAP expects at least 15% of grantees and 25% of trainees to be women.
+REAP expected at least 15% of grantees and 25% of trainees to be women.

-- Access to Finance: REAP stimulated affordable financing by working with both financial institutions and agribusinesses, providing technical assistance to improve supply and demand.
-Through business plans, agriculture lending strategies, and training for loan officers, REAP increased the volume of lending to the agriculture sector.
+- Improved Access to Finance: REAP stimulated affordable financing by working with both financial institutions and agribusinesses, providing technical assistance to improve supply and demand.
+Through business plans, agriculture lending strategies and training for loan officers, REAP increased the volume of lending to the agriculture sector.

-- Environment: All grant applicants were visited by REAP’s Environmental Specialist and provided with environmental review checklists and guidance on environmental compliance.
+- Focused on the Environment: All grant applicants were visited by REAP’s Environmental Specialist and provided with environmental review checklists and guidance on environmental compliance.